Ennomines

 (NCBI-index: 875879)

-The Brown Silver-line (Petrophora chlorosata) has light brownish wings with two brown-edged silvery spots with a dark middle spot in between.
+The Brown Silver-line (Petrophora chlorosata) has light brownish wings, two brown-edged silvery spots, and a dark middle spot in between.
 At rest, this moth keeps the forewing back over the hindwing.
 The wingspan is 31-37mm.
-It flies in one generation from April to July and overwinters as a puppa.
+It flies in one generation from April to July and overwinters as a pupa.
 Host plant: Bracken.
 Dutch name: Varenspanner.
 Frisian name:

 Flying period: